 The R-115S relay controls the lights throughout your home, whereas the RC-120S was used to control lighting in a closet.
 Closet lights controlled by closet relays allowed the lights to come on automatically a closet door was opened and then shut off the lights when the door was closed.

 Remcon Low Voltage Lighting System Replacement Parts for Older Homes

 Original Remcon remote control wiring systems from the 1940's, 50's, 60's and 70's featured distinctive flared ivory light switches and rounded plastic switch plates with up to four device openings.
-Remcon low voltage parts were originally manufactured by Pyramid Electric, and currently are by Amprobe Instrument, however they discontinued production of their line of Remcon low voltage switches and cover plates.
-The good news is that they are still making Remcon's solid state relays.
-But if you need a direct replacement switch for your old or broken Remcon switch, you'll need to switch from a 3-wire system to a 2-wire to have one that is guaranteed compatible.
+Remcon low voltage parts were originally manufactured by Pyramid Electric, and later by Amprobe Instrument.
+Original Remcon low voltage replacement switches and wall cover plates have been phased out of production and discontinued as of February 2011.
+Remcon's solid state relays were discontinued in early 2021.

 Why must I use 2-button Touchplate switches as replacements for Remcon switches?
 What is a 1-button Touch-Plate switch used for?